 Location-Sharing for Safety

 Sending older kids off all dressed up and armed with only a flashlight and a pillowcase used to be the norm for families.
 Today, with ever-present smartphones and apps that track location, parents can get peace of mind watching the progress of their kids’ trick-or-treating from the comfort of the couch.
 Bark has location tracking features to help you keep an eye on your kids even when they're on the go.

 Have a Fun and Safe Halloween!

 At Bark, we know that parenting the first generation of digital natives is challenging and vastly different from our own experiences growing up.
-Technology has is its perks, but it also comes with risks.
-Bark’s award-winning service helps keep kids safe both online and in real life by monitoring texts, email, chat, YouTube, and 24+ social media platforms for signs of cyberbullying, adult content, suicidal ideation, and more.
+Technology has is its perks on Halloween for kids, but it also comes with risks.
+Bark’s award-winning service helps keep kids safe both online and in real life by monitoring texts, email, chat, YouTube, and 30+ social media platforms for signs of cyberbullying, adult content, suicidal ideation, and more.
 You can also manage screen time, block websites, and get location alerts.
-Sign up today for a free, one-week trial of Bark.
+Sign up today for a free trial of Bark.